arayaphong/-thai-checkers-game/README.md

 │   ├── main.cpp            # Entry point of the application
 │   ├── Board.cpp           # Implementation of the Board class
 │   ├── Piece.cpp           # Implementation of the Piece class
-│   ├── KingPiece.cpp       # Implementation of the KingPiece subclass
+│   └── KingPiece.cpp       # Implementation of the KingPiece subclass
-│   └── THCheckers.cpp      # Implementation of the THCheckers class
 ├── include                  # Header files for the game classes │   ├── Board.h             # Declaration of the Board class
 │   ├── Piece.h             # Declaration of the Piece class
-│   ├── KingPiece.h         # Declaration of the KingPiece subclass
+│   └── KingPiece.h         # Declaration of the KingPiece subclass
-│   └── THCheckers.h        # Declaration of the THCheckers class
 ├── tests                   # Unit tests for the game │   ├── CMakeLists.txt      # Build configuration for the test suite
 │   ├── BoardTests.cpp      # Unit tests for the Board class
-│   ├── PieceTests.cpp      # Unit tests for the Piece class
+│   └── PieceTests.cpp      # Unit tests for the Piece class
-│   └── THCheckersTests.cpp  # Unit tests for the THCheckers class
 └── README.md               # Documentation for the project
 ```